Bioconductor/bioconductor.org/content/developers/package-guidelines.md

    but detailed overview of what the package functionality entails.
 It should be one or more complete sentences.

-5. "Authors@R or Author/Maintainer:" fields: Use either `Authors@R`
+5. "Authors@R or Author/Maintainer:" fields: The `Authors@R` field should be
-   field or `Author:` and `Maintainer:` fields, not both.
+   used.
 A maintainer designation (`cre` for Authors@R ) is required with an actively maintained email.
-This email will be used for contact regarding an issues that arise with your package in the future.
-We prefer the Authors@R format giving all the authors with appropriate roles.
+This email will be used for contact regarding any issues that arise with your package in the future.
 For persons with an ORCID identifier (See [ORCiD](https://orcid.org/) for more information) provide the identifier via an element named "ORCID" in the comment argument of person().
    Example:
    `person("Lori", "Shepherd", email=Lori.Shepherd@roswellpark.org,
    role=c("cre", aut"), comment = c(ORCID = "0000-0002-5910-4010"))`.

-   Only one person should be listed in the `Maintainer` field to ensure a single point of contact.
+   Only one person should be listed as the `Maintainer` to ensure a single point of contact.
 This person by default will have commit access to the git repository on git.bioconductor.org.
 Commit access can be given to other developers by request on the `bioc-devel` mailing list.
 Another option is to add collaborators to the github repository.
 This approach enables development by many but restricts push access to git.bioconductor.org.

 6. "License:" field: should preferably refer to a standard license (see [wikipedia][wikiLic]) using one of R's standard